 Time Heals All Wounds

 Such a cliché, but it’s so true.
 Time really does heal all wounds!
-This client had a lot of time between his treatments, sometimes 4-5 months apart, which is much longer than our minimum 8 weeks.
+This client had a lot of time between his sessions, sometimes 4-5 months apart, which is much longer than our

 He didn’t always have availability when we had an opening, and this only aided his progress since it let his body do the real work.